 Missing a court date can lead to more serious problems regarding your initial case.
 To avoid life-altering convictions, contact the knowledgeable attorneys Rubin, Glickman, Steinberg & Gifford, P.C. to help you avoid serious consequences.

 The legal team at Rubin, Glickman, Steinberg & Gifford, P.C. has over 65 years of experience helping those in the Pennsylvania community and has worked to build the best outcomes for the most complex cases.
 Missed your court date in Pennsylvania?
 It’s important to contact a defense lawyer immediately.
-To speak confidentially with an experienced Pennsylvania criminal defense attorney, call (215) 822-7575 or request a free consultation online today.
+To speak confidentially with an experienced Pennsylvania criminal defense attorney, call (215) 822-7575 or request a free consultation via our contact form today.

 Rubin, Glickman, Steinberg & Gifford P.C.